Public applications use the standard 3 legged OAuth process where a user can authorise your application to have access to their Xero organisation.

 - The callback url must be within the domain specified when registering your app.
 Learn more

 - If a callback url is not specified then the user will be given an authorisation code to enter into your application.
+The authorisation code is a fallback method, and should only be used if it is not technically possible to use the callback.

 All requests need to be signed using HMAC-SHA1.